User Manual – Durst

 1.1.3.
 OMET Marks – Verticale Y-Offset

 Until version 1.19.1, it was only possible to define a horizontal X-Offset for the OMET Register Marks and Rectangle Marks relative to the center of the Print Item.
-Starting with version 1.19.2, users now also have the option to set a vertical Y-Offset.
-This enhancement is particularly relevant for hybrid printing, as it allows precise adjustment of the mark position depending on different cylinder sizes.
-For example, you can create an Impose Template for a printer that is used in conjunction with OMET modules for finishing.
+Starting with version 1.19.2, users can also set a vertical Y-Offset.
+This enhancement is particularly important for hybrid printing, as it enables precise adjustment of the mark position based on different cylinder sizes.
+For example, you can create an Impose Template tailored for a printer used in conjunction with OMET modules for finishing.

 To create an Impose Template with a vertical Y-Offset, follow these steps: